 The rise of the self-directed investor

-“KiwiSaver and the rapid rise of online retail investing platforms mean investing is becoming truly mainstream”, said FMA CEO Robert Everett earlier this year.
+“KiwiSaver and the rapid rise of online retail investing platforms mean investing is becoming truly mainstream”, said former FMA CEO Robert Everett in 2020.

 COVID and the work-from-home economy has resulted in a growing interest in alternative income sources.
-With international travel ruled out, as well as a reduction in other areas of spending, disposable income has increased for some people – despite it being a tough time for many.
+With international travel off the agenda for most, as well as a reduction in other areas of spending, disposable income has increased for some people – despite it being a tough time for many.
 This, combined with record low interest rates, easy access to capital markets through online investment platforms, volatile markets offering the potential for gains, as well as investment success stories prolific on social media (not to mention the ongoing “cryptocurrency craze”), has meant the world has seen a significant increase in retail investors.

 In particular, the convergence of investment platforms with mobile devices has seen millennials increasingly engaged in personal wealth management, looking to explore new options since being locked out of an overheated property market.
-‘Investment Clubs’ are exploding in popularity at New Zealand universities, with excitement building following fruitful investments, such as the recent international acquisition of Kiwi tech companies, Seequent and Vend, which rewarded shareholders well.
+‘Investment Clubs’ are exploding in popularity at New Zealand universities, with excitement building following a period of robust and mostly rewarding sharemarkets.
 It appears we have a growing sector of relatively inexperienced retail investors who may be looking to move past initial curiosity and experimentation, to developing a longer-term investment strategy and a better understanding of risk.
 This is where financial investment goals can help.

 Setting SMART goals